Five Common Symptoms Of Borderline Personality Disorder

 4. Severe mood swings

 Mood swings are a common symptom of multiple mood and personality disorders, so these alone don’t necessarily signify borderline personality disorder.
-However, they’re almost always present in those who do go on to be diagnosed with BPD.
+However, they’re almost always present in those who do go on to be diagnosed with borderline personality disorder.
 An individual with this disorder may fluctuate between irritability, sadness, euphoria, anxiety, boredom, and/or emptiness within hours or days.
 That said, what often differentiates BPD mood swings from those associated with other conditions is the severity and frequency.
 For example, a person living with BPD may feel profoundly empty one day and ecstatically fulfilled the next, either for no apparent reason or for a reason they attribute to the actions of someone else.

 5. Stress-induced dissociation